atomist/sdm/README.md

 - Driving deployments and promotion between environments
 - Performing custom actions on deployment, such as kicking off integration test suites.

-Its correlated event model also enables Atomist to provide you with visibility throughout the commit to deployment flow, in Slack or through the Atomist web dashboard.
+The Atomist correlated event model also enables Atomist to provide you with visibility throughout the commit to deployment flow, in Slack or through the Atomist web dashboard.

-Event handlers subscribe to events using GraphQL subscriptions.
+Event handlers subscribe to events using [GraphQL](http://graphql.org) subscriptions.
 The following example subscribes to completed builds:

 ```graphql
 subscription OnBuildComplete {